anotherRedbeard/web-api-starter/README.md

 # web-api-starter
-Starter project for web api in .Net core.
+Starter project for web api in .Net core. test